 SECTION 1.
 The General Laws are hereby amended by inserting after chapter 65C the following chapter:-

 Section 1.
-The following words as used in this chapter shall, unless the context otherwise requires, have the following meanings:
+Definitions.
+As used in this chapter, the following words shall, unless the context clearly requires otherwise, have the following meanings:

 The information contained in this website is for general information purposes only.
 The General Court provides this information as a public service and while we endeavor to keep the data accurate and current to the best of our ability, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the website or the information contained on the website for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.